webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - **Entra Administrator Role**: adds ability to manage users, groups, domains in Microsoft Entra resources(apps).
 Scope is defined at **_tenant_** level.
     - controls access at a higher level than RBAC.
   - ![rbac entra roles](img/rbac_entra_roles.PNG)
+- **Entra and RBAC solve what Identity and Access concern of the Cloud**
+  - when employees leave, lose access to resources in cloud.
+  - being able to centrally control network communication, while allowing employee autonomy(create/manage VMs).
+  - Entra and RBAC work together to address these concerns.
 - **Entra User**
   - when a user is added, they are granted default permissions.
     - Varies by: type of user(admin, member, guest), role assignment, ownership of individual objects.